OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-PWM-Expansion.md

 The PWM Expansion allows you to generate up to 16 different Pulse Width Modulated (PWM) signals to control anything from Servo Motors (servos), DC Motor speed, LED brightness, etc.

->You can learn more about the technical specifications of the OLED expansion in our [PWM Expansion hardware overview](#pwm-expansion)
+>You can learn more about the technical specifications of the PWM expansion in our [PWM Expansion hardware overview](#pwm-expansion)

 ### Pulse Width Modulation